 Cyril Schaublin veers into the heart of capitalism with a hypnotic vent, veering into the insides of the financial ridden parades of Zurich side-streets.
 Here, in his directorial debut, the filmmaker depicts a greyer, sadder city consumed with economical prowess.
 The ungainly Alice (Sarah Stauffer) operates within her call centre, phoning elderly women, to pose as their perpetuated granddaughter.
-The film takes a chastened liking to numerical and digital codings, motifs made from wifi passwords, bank sums and cross-codes furthers the film’s details of a studied society reliant on capital and technology.
+The film takes a chastened liking to numerical and digital codings, motifs made from wifi passwords, bank sums and cross-codes.
+They reveal a society reliant on capital and technology.
 There are few flickers of emotions.
 When Alice comes face to face with those she has stolen from, there is no triumph, there are no tears.
 There’s just vacancy.

 Geometric architecture plays an indelible and indispensable part of the story’s landscape.